vitejs/vite/docs/guide/api-plugin.md

 ## Plugin Ordering

-A Vite plugin can additionally specify an `enforce` property (similar to webpack loaders) to adjust its application order.
-The value of `enforce` can be either `"pre"` or `"post"`.
+A Vite plugin can additionally specify an `order` property (similar to webpack loaders) to adjust its application order.
+The value of `order` can be either `"pre"` or `"post"`.
 The resolved plugins will be in the following order:

 - Alias
-- User plugins with `enforce: 'pre'`
+- User plugins with `order: 'pre'`
 - Vite core plugins
-- User plugins without enforce value
+- User plugins without `order` value
 - Vite build plugins
-- User plugins with `enforce: 'post'`
+- User plugins with `order: 'post'`
 - Vite post build plugins (minify, manifest, reporting)

 ## Conditional Application